Jean-Pierre Melville: Death

+Influence and legacy

 Melville's independence and "reporting" style of film-making (he was one of the first French directors to use real locations regularly) were a major influence on the French New Wave film movement.
 Jean-Luc Godard used him as a minor character in his seminal New Wave film Breathless.
 When Godard was having difficulty editing the film, Melville suggested that he just cut directly to the best parts of a shot.
 Godard was inspired and the film's innovative use of jump cuts have become part of its fame.
 In an interview, Melville claimed editing was his favorite part of the filmmaking process along with writing.

-Although a friend of left-wing icons such as Yves Montand and thought of himself as a communist in the 30's, Melville referred to himself as "an extreme individualist" and "a right-wing anarchist" in terms of politics.